amalrajsr/AWS_S3_PROJECT/README.md

 ## Usage
 1. Start the Express server: npm start
+2. provide the environment variables(.env)
-2. Open the  browser and navigate to `http://localhost:3489/signedUrl` to get the signed URL
+3. Open the  browser and navigate to `http://localhost:3489/signedUrl` to get the signed URL